anshuman-rai-27/Hackvecture-NIT-Mizoram/Readme.md

 Anshuman Rai- Backend, frontend
 Rohit Kumar - Backend.

-It was a nice experience.
+It was a great experience.